ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 5. Check whether the index is missing from the table.
 PostgreSQL provides index methods such as B-Tree, hash, GiST, SP-GiST, GIN, and BRIN.
 Use one of these methods to create the index.

 6. Check whether the table is bloated.
-Run the following query to validate. **Action > Run Vaccum <table name>**.
-Or run the following statement:
+Run the following query to validate. **Action > Run Vaccum <table name>** Alternatively, use the following statement:

     ```sh
     SELECT